-The master of science in computer information systems at Florida Tech emphasizes problem solving within the computing field, paying special attention to software and services construction, database integration, design and maintenance of data-driven systems and knowledge of emerging technologies on a wide variety of platforms.
-This can include mobile and enterprise systems, wireless and system administration.
+The master of science in computer information systems at Florida Tech emphasizes problem-solving in the computing field, paying special attention to software and services construction, database integration, design and maintenance of data-driven systems, and knowledge of emerging technologies on a wide variety of platforms.
+This can include mobile and enterprise systems, wireless, and system administration.

-This advanced proficiency across multiple disciplines in the field provides employers with a top-level professional trained for analysis, design and implementation of complex technologies in the enterprise.
-This program also prepares graduates of the master's in computer information systems program to enter a doctoral program.
+This advanced proficiency across multiple disciplines in the field provides employers with a top-level professional trained for analysis, design, and implementation of complex technologies in the enterprise.
+This program also prepares graduates with a master’s in computer information systems program to enter a doctoral program.

 As a leading research university, graduate students pursue research topics that align with their career goals.
 This is an applied degree with coursework, programming, and personalized learning that extends beyond classroom studies into computer information systems research.
 The Research Recap gives students an opportunity to delve deeper into many advanced topics.
-Whenever possible, students are encouraged to engage in studies that make a contribution to the field and writing articles for publication by industry organizations such as the Institute of Electrical and Electronics Engineers, Association for Computing Machinery and International Association for Computer Information Systems.
+Whenever possible, students are encouraged to engage in studies that make a contribution to the field and publish their work in prominent journals.

 Florida Tech graduates with a master's in computer information systems are prepared for a variety of technical positions.
 This program provides the expertise they need to advance into a number of different careers including system administrator, network administrator, systems analyst, software engineer and computer programmer.
 Florida Tech engineering and technical degree programs empower future leaders; where "High Tech with a Human Touch," is at the heart of every degree.